Sadiq Khan: Crime and policing

-Since Khan became Mayor, crime rates in London have been increasing in every reporting year, whereby London is currently "experiencing an upsurge in serious violent crime, particularly among teenagers and young men".
+Since Khan became Mayor, overall crime rates in London increased in every reporting year to 2020, before falling dramatically during the COVID-19 pandemic, and then slowly returning to 2019 levels by 2024.
+In 2018, London was reported to be "experiencing an upsurge in serious violent crime, particularly among teenagers and young men, although it is not at the levels seen in the mid-2000s".
 In figures released by the Office for National Statistics (ONS), crime in London was five times higher than the rest of the United Kingdom in 2019.
-Killings using a blade saw a 28 percent increase from 67 in 2018 to 86 in 2019.

-While knife crime in London fell for three years in a row, down from 14,159 in 2010–2011 to 9,680 in 2014–15, under Boris Johnson, Khan's predecessor as Mayor of London, Khan has presided over an increase in knife crime to 12,061 offences in 2016–17 and 14,695 in 2017–18.
+A report that London crime had risen five times faster than the rest of the country since Sadiq Khan became Mayor in 2016 was debunked by the independent fact checker Full Fact.

+These trends largely follow national ones.
+In 2024, the Crime Survey for England and Wales shows that “someone is actually less likely to be a victim of crime in London than they are across the country as a whole.”

+Killings using a blade saw a 28 per cent increase from 67 in 2018 to 86 in 2019.
+There was 54% increase in knife crime from 9,086 in the year ended 31 March 2016, just before Khan was elected Mayor, to 14,000 in the year ended 30 September 2023.
+London's murder rate reached a ten-year high in 2019.
+The Metropolitan police recorded 149 homicides that year.
+In five years the homicide rate had increased by more than 50%, from 94 cases in 2014.
+The reasons cited were drugs, austerity and a nationwide rise in violence.
+The murder rate, lower than in most rural areas of the UK, fell dramatically after 2020.
+Gun crime in the capital dropped under Khan, reaching a low in 2024, with gun crime rates far higher in urban areas of the UK outside London.

+Antisocial behaviour peaked in 2019 before falling; it was less common on 2024 than elsewhere in the UK.

 In an interview with LBC, Khan accepted responsibility for rising crime in London as the Police and Crime Commissioner for the city, but blamed budgetary cuts by the UK Conservative Government.
-Khan stated that knife crime is "rising across England & Wales" and that it is "clearly a national problem that requires national solutions."
-Following the 2019 London Bridge stabbing Khan stated, “You can’t disaggregate terrorism and security from cuts made to resources of the police, of probation, the tools that judges have … The key thing is we need to support the police and security service. (...)
-The point I am making is we can be safer, with more police and more resources.”
+Khan stated that knife crime is "rising at an unacceptably high rate" across London, England, and Wales, and that it is "clearly a national problem that requires national solutions."
+Following the 2019 London Bridge stabbing Khan stated, "You can't disaggregate terrorism and security from cuts made to resources of the police, of probation, the tools that judges have … The key thing is we need to support the police and security service. (...)
+The point I am making is we can be safer, with more police and more resources."

-Whilst Khan has been Mayor, London's murder rate is at a ten-year high.
-The Metropolitan police recorded 149 homicides in 2019 up to 30 December.
-In five years the homicide rate has increased by more than 50%, from 94 cases in 2014.
+Email abuse

+In February 2025, a man was jailed for 28 weeks and made subject to a restraining order after pleading guilty to sending malicious emails to Khan, Jess Phillips, and a senior officer in the Metropolitan police.